juliajessica/doctor-search/README.md

 ## <span style="color:#74875d;">Description</span>

-_This webpage application is designed to...._
+_This webpage application is designed where users may enter a medical issue (ie: “sore throat”, "rash", etc.) into a form, submit it, and receive a list of doctors in your city (Portland or Seattle depending on where you are) who can treat their medical issue.
+Cool!_

-_This project uses Webpack to bundle and minify the code.
-The test runner is Karma and the syntax flavor is Jasmine.
-Babel is used to transpile ES6.
+_This project uses Asynchrony and APIs, and Promises learned from week two at Epicodus.
 All dependencies required are included in this project._

 ## <span style="color:#74875d;">Setup/Installation Requirements</span> :computer: